 Register category Description Core Shows the CPU core registers (R0 to R15) and the processor status register (xPSR).
-Note that R13 (SP) means current Stack Pointer, R14 (LR) means Link Register, R15 (PC) means Program Counter.
+Note that R13 (SP) means current Stack Pointer, R14 (LR) means Link Register, and R15 (PC) means Program Counter.
 Banked Shows the Main Stack Pointer (MSP) and Process Stack Pointer (PSP).
-Depending on the currently active stack pointer of the CPU, R13 (SP) either shows the value of MSP or PSP.
-See the Status category below.
+Depending on the currently active stack pointer of the CPU, R13 (SP) shows either the value of the MSP or the value of the PSP.
+See the Status register category.
 System Shows more CPU register values (BASEPRI, PRIMASK, FAULTMASK, CONTROL).
 Status Shows CPU state details.
 Mode can be "Thread" or "Handler".
 Privilege shows the CPU code execution and can be "Privileged" or "Unprivileged".
 Stack shows the currently selected stack pointer (MSP or PSP).